Google Sheet Integration

 } catch (parseError) {

-Logger.log(`An error occurred while parsing the API response JSON: ${parseError.toString()}`);
+Logger.log(`Error parsing API response JSON: ${parseError.toString()}`);

-Logger.log(`Raw response content: ${responseBody}`);
+Logger.log(`Original response content: ${responseBody}`);

 return `Error: Failed to parse API response - ${parseError.toString()}`;